subasgit/backdoorfinder/README.md

     python3 generate_backdoor_report.py

 To run specific functions, you can do python3 generate_backdoor_report.py -h to check options to run specific functions
-    delay : You can specify delay between the runs.
-This can be used in combination with other options as well. ena   : Find processes exposed to network attack spu   : Find suspicious process to unknown_ports bd    : Find malicious process running with binary deleted
+    delay : You can specify delay between the runs in seconds.
+This can be used in combination with other options as well. freq  : Specify the time you need to run the script in minutes.
+For example, you can run the script every 5 mins for 1 hr by specifying the option like -delay 300 -freq 60 ena   : Find processes exposed to network attack spu   : Find suspicious process to unknown_ports bd    : Find malicious process running with binary deleted